2022 Nissan Ariya revealed: price, specs and release date

 2021 Nissan Ariya EV e-pedal

-The Nissan Ariya comes with the same e-pedal tech as the latest version of the Nissan Leaf hatchback.
+The Nissan Ariya comes with the same e-pedal tech as the latest version of the Nissan Leaf hatchback (shown above).
 This uses brake regeneration (a system where the car’s motor is used as a brake to simultaneously slow the car and recharge the batteries) to automatically slow the car to a stop when you release the accelerator pedal.
 It means you can get around using only one pedal in most normal driving conditions.

 2021 Nissan Ariya EV safety tech

 The Nissan Ariya comes with Nissan’s ProPILOT suite of driver assistance systems.
 This combines active lane-keeping assist, adaptive cruise control and data from the sat-nav to accelerate, brake and steer for you on motorways and in traffic.
 It’ll also slow down automatically when you approach sharp bends, roundabouts and junctions.

 2021 Nissan Ariya EV specs

 Below is a table showing the specs for each of the five Nissan Ariya models:

 |Range||Up to 223 miles||Up to 310 miles||Up to 211 miles||Up to 285 miles||Up to 248 miles|

 Nissan hasn’t confirmed how much the Ariya will cost when it goes on sale in late 2020 or early 2021, but it’ll probably be one of the most expensive cars the brand makes.
 Expect to pay from around £40,000 to £45,000 for an entry-level two-wheel-drive 63kWh car and closer to £60,000 for a top-spec Performance model.